 FSU, along with Florida's 11 other public universities, is subject to Florida Board of Governors admissions regulation 6.002 which requires first-year students seeking admission to submit an ACT, CLT or SAT test score.

-FSU allows students to self-report their test scores through the Application Status Check.
+At least one test score must be submitted before the application deadline, but additional tests may be considered if provided by the test score deadline.
 Since accuracy is critical, students must have a copy of their score report(s) available to reference when self-reporting their scores.
 We strongly recommend using your complete score report when completing the form.
 To complete this form, you must list at least one set of test scores.
 If admitted, students will be required to submit official test score reports prior to enrollment at FSU.

 In May 2023, the Classic Learning Initiatives, Inc. published The Concordance Relationship Between the Classic Learning Test (CLT) and the Scholastic Aptitude Test (SAT), establishing a concordance table between the CLT and the SAT.